lieb77/indieweb_identity/README.md

 ## INTRODUCTION

 The Indieweb Identity module provides a centralized system for managing your **Representative h-card**.
-It decouples your digital identity from your theme, allowing you to manage your profile data (name, bio, avatar, and social links) via a secure administrative interface and output it as a machine-readable Microformats2 component.
+It provides a settings form to manage your profile data (name, bio, avatar, and social links), and exposes the data via a block using a single directory component to output it as a machine-readable Microformats2 component.

 The primary use cases for this module are: